Gab-Ahrens/Ironhack-Projeto-1---Qual-a-m-sica-/readme.md

 **About**

-This game was developed in vanilla Javascript (ES6) as the first coding project within Ironhack's coding boot camp.
+This game was developed in vanilla Javascript (ES6) as my first coding project within Ironhack's coding boot camp.

 **[CLICK HERE TO PLAY](https://gab-ahrens.github.io/Name-The-Music/)**